-So I built this station that has a bulky, old, black and white photocopier.
-That is kind of hybrid connected to an overhead projector arm.
-So, it’s a system that projects and copies at the same time.
-And I’m wearing this great cloud suit, and I’m almost like a psychic in a way, and all around me, there are two long tables with boxes and a lot of collections.
+I built this station that has a bulky, old, black and white photocopier.
+It is a copier connected to an overhead projector arm.
+A system that projects and copies at the same time.
+I’m wearing this great cloud suit, and I’m almost like a psychic.
+All around me, there are two long tables with boxes and a lot of collections.

-And then I basically start to craft some kind of a collage from many different objects that always start from the feedback they give me and I add many other things.
-So it’s some kind of collaboration.
-Some people always want to do that, do that, make it this one.
+Then, I start to craft some kind of a collage from many different objects that always start from the feedback they give me and I add many other things.
+It’s a kind of collaboration.

-It’s always a collaboration but I create an image that, at some point I don’t have full control of it and I love it.
+It’s a collaboration but I create an image that, at some point, I don’t have full control over.
 I welcome it.
-And then when I’m done, I usually ask like, “Okay, show me your hands when you’re ready.”
+And then when I’m done, I usually ask, “Okay, show me your hands when you’re ready.”
 I’m asking my machine if she’s ready for you.

-And then basically, I make one photocopy, one Xerox.
-Which — people totally get the absurdity, I stamp it with a copy stamp, and then I sign it, like very dramatic with a style that is very artistic.
-And it’s original copy.
-So what I love about it, I mean, people totally get the absurdity.
+Basically, I make one photocopy, one Xerox.
+People totally get the absurdity.
+I stamp it with a copy stamp, and then I sign it, very dramatically, with a style that is very artistic.
+It’s an original copy.

-But at the same time, they’re completely fascinated by the idea of how it works, and what are the magic words, and I give it to them.
-I keep no copy, it’s original copy and it’s all based on this kind of gift economy.
+But at the same time, they’re completely fascinated by the idea.
+I keep no copy, it’s original copy, and it’s all based on this gift economy.
 They get their own original artwork, which in some ways is worth nothing, but at the same time, worth so much because it was based on a very simple feedback.

 Sometimes, we don’t share the same language; it is made only for them.
-And what happened to me if first time I’ve done it, with those hours and hours, six days, nine hours a day and also in Helsinki, it’s going to be like a ten hour durational performance, and I’m very exhausted at some point which is great in terms of the images, but the lines were insane.
+And what happened to me if first time I did it — in Helsinki, it’s going to be like a ten hour durational performance — I’m very exhausted at some point which is great in terms of the images, but the lines were insane.

-I realized that all I gave is, basically, the gift of looking at you, making you seen.
-And yes, I do give the Xerox, and it’s great, but I kind of became very interested in this idea of being almost like a psychic, but really giving you the idea of being fully seen.
+I realized that all I gave is the gift of looking at you, making you seen.
+And yes, I do give the Xerox, and it’s great, but I became very interested in this idea of being almost like a psychic, but giving you the idea of being fully seen.

-I am going to arrive to Helsinki with nothing with me.
-Then take a few walks, sometimes by myself, sometimes with other curators or other artists.
-In Helsinki, in my way to actually know Helsinki is by building my collections.
-So, taking two walks through eastern Helsinki, which is where most of the immigrant community is, lives.
+Their custom image is something which was done specially for them.
+In Helsinki, it’s another layer of representing communities in a way, instead of bringing my own objects from the studio, I am going to arrive to Helsinki with nothing.
+I will take a few walks, by myself, or with other artists in Helsinki, to actually know Helsinki and by building my collections.
+So, I will be walking through eastern Helsinki, which is where most of the immigrant community lives.

 Then, I have different studio visits with other artists that always collect stuff.
-And then I go around them the more kind of commercial area to fabric shops and news stands and have conversations with people, asked them to give me stuff.
-So, it turns into also my kind of alternative map of walking into a site I had never visited before.
+I go around the commercial area, fabric shops and news stands, and have conversations with people, ask them to give me stuff.
+It turns into an alternative map.

 That’s beautiful.
 Tell me a little bit about the long lines.
 What do you think people are looking for?

-Even walking in the city or inviting other people to walk or walking into historical and cultural sites like a museum is to create different conversations.
+Even walking in the city or inviting other people to walk with me into historical and cultural sites like a museum is to create different conversations.

 It’s going back to having a dialogue?